owenlin2003/groksdr/README.md

 ### Design Decisions

-**Why SQLite?**
-- Perfect for demos and small teams
-- No database server setup required
-- Easy to backup (just copy the file)
-- Can migrate to PostgreSQL/MySQL later if needed
+Why SQLite:
+SQLite works well for demos and small teams.
+It requires no database server setup, is easy to backup (just copy the file), and can be migrated to PostgreSQL or MySQL later if needed.

-**Why Next.js App Router?**
+Why Next.js App Router:
-- Modern React patterns
-- Built-in API routes (no separate backend)
-- Server-side rendering for better performance
-- TypeScript support out of the box
+The App Router provides modern React patterns, built-in API routes eliminating the need for a separate backend, server-side rendering for better performance, and TypeScript support out of the box.

-**Why Tailwind CSS?**
+Why Tailwind CSS:
-- Rapid UI development
-- Consistent design system
-- Easy to customize
-- Minimal CSS file size
+Tailwind enables rapid UI development with a consistent design system, easy customization, and minimal CSS file size.

-**Why Zod validation?**
+Why Zod validation:
-- Type-safe schema validation
-- Catches errors before they reach Grok API
-- Better error messages for users
+Zod provides type-safe schema validation, catches errors before they reach the Grok API, produces better error messages for users, and works seamlessly with TypeScript.
-- Works seamlessly with TypeScript

-## 🎯 Demo Presentation Guide
+## Demo Presentation Guide

-**For a 10-15 minute client demo:**
+For a 10-15 minute client demo:

-1. **Start with the problem** (2 min)
+1. Start with the problem (2 minutes)
-   - "Sales reps waste time on unqualified leads"
+   - Sales reps waste time on unqualified leads
-   - "Generic emails get ignored"
+   - Generic emails get ignored
-   - "Hard to track what's working"
+   - Hard to track what's working

-2. **Show the solution** (8-10 min)
+2. Show the solution (8-10 minutes)
-   - **Leads page**: Show search, filtering, score trends, next actions
+   - Leads page: Show search, filtering, score trends, next actions
-   - **Qualify a lead**: Use custom criteria, show score breakdown
+   - Qualify a lead: Use custom criteria, show score breakdown
-   - **Generate a message**: Show personalized output
+   - Generate a message: Show personalized output
-   - **Pipeline**: Show visual organization
+   - Pipeline: Show visual organization
-   - **Evaluation**: Run model comparison, show recommendations
+   - Evaluation: Run model comparison, show recommendations

-3. **Highlight key differentiators** (2-3 min)
+3. Highlight key differentiators (2-3 minutes)
    - Customizable scoring (not one-size-fits-all)
    - Model comparison (data-driven decisions)
    - Activity tracking (complete visibility)
    - Fast evaluation (under 15 seconds)

-**Pro tip:** Have a few leads pre-qualified so you can show the system working immediately.
+Have a few leads pre-qualified so you can show the system working immediately.

-## 📄 License
+## License

 This project is a demonstration prototype built for evaluation purposes.

----

-**Built with ❤️ using Grok AI**

-*Questions?
-Check the troubleshooting section or review the code—it's well-documented and easy to follow.*